| Title: | Download and Analyze Crash Data |

 cache |

-The name of an RDS file to save or use.
-If the specified file (e.g., 'myFARS.rds') exists in 'dir' it will be returned; if not, an RDS file of this name will be saved in 'dir' for quick use in subsequent calls. |
+The name of an RDS file to save or use (e.g., 'myCRSS.rds').
+If the file exists in 'dir', it will be returned directly.
+If not, data will be downloaded and an RDS file of this name will be saved in 'dir'.
+Requires 'dir' to be specified. |

 The object returned is a list with class 'GESCRSS'.
 It contains six tibbles: flat, multi_acc, multi_veh, multi_per, events, and codebook.